sq11y/v-mark-docs/README.md

 ## Example

-The example only supports dev mode and requires the full project structure as the npm dependency is a relative path.
+The example only supports dev mode and requires the full project structure to run as the npm dependency is a relative path.

 ```
 // Build v-mark-docs